linz/postgresql-dbpatch/README.md

 Installation
 ------------

-To build it, just do this:
+To build it, install and check installation, just do this:

     make
+    make install
     make installcheck
-    make install

 If you encounter an error such as: